-Nepal Trekking Information:
+Nepal Trekking Information

 Trekking is another word for walking.
-However, the word trekking has become better known for the kind of walking, which takes you along trails winding up, down, over, and around mountains.
+However, the word trekking has become better known for the kind of a walking, which takes you along trails winding up, down, over, and around mountains.

 Nepal Trekking Information is proposed for adventure hikers who are planning holidays in the Himalayan region of Nepal.
 Trekking is the best way to know locals, culture, and the beauty of the Himalayan country.

 Foreigners who intend to visit Nepal must hold a valid passport or any travel document equivalent to a passport issued by the Government for visiting a foreign country prior to applying for a visa.

 Nepal trekking information describes safe and successful journeys, permits, transportation, destination, itinerary, difficulty, season, food, accommodation, equipment, mountain sickness, acclimatization, medication, wildlife, vegetation, culture, festival, rescue insurance, code of conduct, safe photography.
 Each trekker should know the national park and conservation rules, hiking pace, prohibition of law, disturbing wildlife, buying animal parts, trash management, and mineral water bottle.

 Camping Trekking Information